 - (2019) A Review of The Life and Death of Latisha King: A Critical Phenomenology of Transphobia by Gayle Salamon, Hypatia Reviews Online.

-- K. Kubin (11.2016-01.2017) Curated a six-part series that examines relations between Africa and Eastern/Central Europe with a focus on the Cold War: “The series includes voices from academics, artists and activists, who have diverse geographic and institutional affiliations, ranging from South Africa and Senegal to Romania and Poland.
+- (2016-2017), curated a six-part series that examines relations between Africa and Eastern/Central Europe with a focus on the Cold War: “The series includes articles by academics, artists and activists, who have diverse geographic and institutional affiliations, ranging from South Africa and Senegal to Romania and Poland.
 The overarching aim of the series is to honor and promote efforts to push the boundaries of current thinking in postcolonial, Cold War and African studies, and so to contribute to a budding historiography of relations between Africa and Eastern/Central Europe.”
 Africa in Words.

 - 2016-2019, taught on the module “Ways of Reading: Introduction to Critical Theory,” a core module in the BA English Degree at SOAS.

 - Training in the Professional Development in Higher Education Programme, SOAS (2016).